nuxt/starter/content/index.md

 # Hello Content v2!

 This page corresponds to the `/` route of your website.
-Yo can delete it or create another files in the `content/` directory.
+You can delete it or create another file in the `content/` directory.

 Try to navigate to [/about](/about).
 These 2 pages are rendered by the `pages/[...slug].vue` component.